FDIC Insurance Expiration

 By operation of federal law, beginning January 1, 2013, funds deposited in a noninterest-bearing transaction account (including an interest on Lawyer Trust Account) no longer will receive unlimited deposit insurance coverage by the Federal Deposit Insurance Corporation (FDIC).
 Beginning January 1, 2013, all of a depositor's accounts at an insured depository institution, including all noninterest-bearing transaction accounts, will be insured by the FDIC up to the standard maximum deposit insurance amount ($250,000), for each deposit insurance ownership category.

-Effective February 27, 2010, if we delay the availability of deposited funds beyond the 1st business day the funds will generally be available on the 2nd business day.
+If we delay the availability of deposited funds beyond the 1st business day, the funds will generally be available on the 2nd business day.

 USA Patriot Act